g-zajac/mkdosc-playground/docs/dp-interface.md

 # Charging System with Drone Port

-To prepare the charging system for a droneport, standard system (just a plate without box) is needed with additional cable interface which is connected to the drone port.
+To prepare the charging system for a droneport, standard system (just a plate without box) is needed with additional interface cable, which is connects BB gpio pins with a Droneport.

 Prcedure

 - order addtional components
 - cut dsub cable in half, strip wires, add heat shrink tube
-- solder wires to header according the table
+- solder wires to header according the table, [specification](assets/dp-interface-spec.pdf)
-- optionally, activate remote access for test at CDM
+- optionally, activate [SDK](sdk-auth.md) to remote access and test at CDM

 ## Additional components
 Components required for building the cable interface (Mouser codes):